jian-shu-lab/GenVinci/README.md

 We fine-tuned a Stable Diffusion model for gene expression-to-image generation.

 ## Manuscript
-Please refer to our manuscript Xingjian, Chen et al. (2024) for more details.
+Please refer to our manuscript Xingjian et al. (2024) for more details.

 Contact
 -----------------------